manatki/manatki/docs/HKDderivation.md

 }
 ```

-Next we again can verify that instance for the `Product` is constructed trivially
+Next, we again can verify that instance for the `Product` is constructed trivially

 ```scala
 implicit val productTraverse: TraverseK[Product] =